 Because anti-inflammatory medications (Motrin, Alleve, Steroids, all prescription NSAID’s) block healing, you must stay off these medications while undergoing RIT.
 You should remain as active as possible as this will help build stronger tissues

-Take time to learn more about other treatment options we offer, like PRP and stem cell therapy in Denver.
+Take time to learn more about other treatment options we offer, like PRP and bone marrow concentrate therapy in Denver.
 We are also the home of the CCJ Instability Institute